Wrinkly peas: the newest superfood?

 “It’s a great discovery, especially if you’re looking to reduce your risk of diabetes or to help type 2 diabetes patients control blood sugar levels,” Professor Holmes says.

-As rising blood glucose levels continues to be a significant health risk in many diseases, Professor Holmes and her colleagues suggest these findings offer an “alternative dietary strategy”, particularly in combating the type 2 diabetes epidemic, which currently affects around one million Australians, with these numbers growing each year.
+As rising blood glucose levels continue to be a significant health risk in many diseases, Professor Holmes and her colleagues suggest these findings offer an “alternative dietary strategy”, particularly in combating the type 2 diabetes epidemic, which currently affects around one million Australians, with these numbers growing each year.

 “Our bodies take longer to break down resistant starch, which helps prevent the blood sugar spikes that contribute to type 2 diabetes risk,” Professor Holmes explains.
 “The benefit of the mutation we found in wrinkly peas is that they contained lower carbohydrate content but higher amounts of resistant starch.”